-Complete a phased research effort, first developing a portfolio-wide research plan.
-Because AIC is assessing NEIs for the first time during its 2018-20200 portfolio, our first step is to develop a portfolio-wide NEI evaluation framework.
-As part of this, we will summarize current NEI evaluation best-practices, including methods used in other Illinois evaluations.
-Drawing on those findings, we will recommend a list of priority NEIs (e.g., with a defensible link to program activity and for which established evaluation methodologies exist) for primary research.
-Following the framework, we will then develop data collection and reporting tools for use in individual program evaluations.
+Develop a framework that lays the groundwork for future years.
+Because AIC is assessing NEIs for the first time during its 2018-2021 portfolio, our first step is to develop a portfolio-wide NEI evaluation framework.
+As part of this, we will summarize current NEI evaluation best-practices, including methods used in other Illinois evaluations and from key studies across the country.
+Drawing on those findings, we will recommend a list of priority NEIs.
+We plan to prioritize NEIs that: (1) have a defensible link to program activity, (2) for which established evaluation methodologies exist, and (3) meet other criteria to be determined as part of our 2018 evaluation.
+We anticipate sharing our priority NEI recommendations at the end of the 2018 evaluation and soliciting feedback from AIC, ICC staff, and stakeholders.

-Estimate high-priority NEIs for select programs.
-NEIs are relevant to initiatives in both business and residential channels, but Illinois evaluators and stakeholders are currently prioritizing NEIs for income eligible and multifamily programs.
-At a minimum, we expect to explore health and safety improvements for these residential initiatives in our early NEI work, and then plan to expand assessments to other impact categories in subsequent years.
+Conduct an exploratory assessment of high-priority NEIs for select programs.
+NEIs are relevant to initiatives in both business and residential channels, but Illinois evaluators are currently prioritizing NEIs for income qualified (single- and multi-family) and market rate multifamily programs.
+At a minimum, we expect to use 2018 evaluation surveys with AIC program participants to explore pre-upgrade health and safety conditions at recently-upgraded single- and multi-family properties, and to explore pre-upgrade vacancy and turnover rates at multi-family properties.
+We are taking this approach for 2018 because the evaluation surveys follow too soon after program interventions to provide enough time for participants to realize changes in these key NEIs.
+However, we expect to use the data gathered through the 2018 surveys as a reference point for future, expanded, NEI assessments for these programs/initiatives based on the framework developed through the working group process.

-Outline next steps for NEI assessment for subsequent years in the cycle.
-We will conclude the research with a synthesis of NEI findings from the 2018 evaluation and recommend next steps for the remainder of the 2018-2021 program cycle, including how and when to assess impacts for additional NEIs and initiatives not examined in 2018.
+Use results of initial assessments to develop a portfolio-wide research plan.
+We will use 2018 assessments to detail appropriate next steps for NEI assessment for subsequent years in the cycle.
+We will conclude the 2018 research with a synthesis of NEI findings from the 2018 evaluation and recommend next steps for the remainder of the 2018-2021 program cycle, including how and when to assess impacts for additional NEIs and initiatives not examined in 2018.
+For example, based on stakeholder feedback on this plan, we expect to prioritize research on utility impacts in 2019 (including arrears and others).
 NEI research will comprise an important part of the 2018-2021 evaluation cycle, as described in the 2018-2021 Multiyear Evaluation Plan.

 Evaluation Approach